Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-- Eclampsia.
-Eclampsia, or milk fever, is the depletion of calcium in mother dogs.
+- Eclampsia: Eclampsia, or milk fever, is the depletion of calcium in mother dogs.
 It is most common in small dogs with large litters, during the first three weeks after giving birth.
-Symptoms include stiff gait, trouble standing normally, restlessness, pacing, fever, panting, muscle spasms, seizures, and lack of interest in the puppies.
+Symptoms include a stiff gait, trouble standing normally, restlessness, pacing, fever, panting, muscle spasms, seizures, and lack of interest in the puppies.
 This condition can be life-threatening if not treated in time.
 Treatment consists of replenishing calcium levels.
 The puppies will need to be hand-fed.
-Note: Supplementing with calcium during pregnancy will not help; it may actually predispose the mother dog to this condition.
+(Note: Supplementing with calcium during pregnancy will not help; it may actually predispose the mother dog to this condition.)

 Preventing Complications After Your Dog's Birth